gsemfex/eBike-Hack/README.md

 # eBike-Hack
 For my 2017 Haibike SDURO Trekking 5.0 500Wh\
-Allows to have motor support up to 50km/h (in theorie)\
+Allows to have motor support up to 50km/h (in theory)\
 Do not test or use in public areas, i am not responsible for any damages to you, your bike or others\
 Code was done 2017/2018, translation of comments in 2021